Updated : Apr 7, 2025

 1. Make sure your listing is accurate and appealing.

 It is important to be upfront with your guests about the amenities you have or don’t have on your property.
 Along with complete honesty, a little bit of flattery also helps.
 You need to upload visually appealing, full-coverage images of your property to the listings, describe your property to the T, and make it appealing to guests.
-Try and paint a picture in your guests’ minds.
+Try to paint a picture in your guests’ minds.

 2. Price according to the market demand.